gvwilson/rsdx/src/test/index.md

 ---
 title: "Unit Tests"
 tagline: "Use mocks to test programs that rely on pseudo-randomness."
+abstract: >
+    Testing research software is hard:
+    the algorithms are often subtle,
+    and we often don't know what the correct output is supposed to be except in a handful of trivial cases.
+    This lesson introduces several tools that can make the problem tractable, including the use of mock objects to make randomness less random and the use of coverage tools to determine what is and isn't being tested.
 syllabus:
 -   A quick review of pytest.
 -   Deciding what tests to write.